Before You Read

 - Pride: He believed he was smarter than everyone.
 Rules didn't apply to him.
 Yet actual intellectuals saw through his pretensions immediately.

-- The "Realm Above": Evidence suggests he combined natural psychological intuition with probable intelligence connections and 40+ years of practice, operating above agencies rather than working for any single one.
+- The "Realm Above": Natural Type 2 psychological intuition combined with alleged intelligence ties (an FBI memo records a source who "became convinced" Epstein was a "co-opted Mossad agent") and 40+ years of practice.
+He operated above agencies rather than working for any single one.

 The Psychology of a Dark Helper